jefftriplett/jefftriplett.github.io/_pages/about.md

 ### [Django Code of Conduct Committee](https://www.djangoproject.com/foundation/committees/#conduct)
 {:.my-4}

-I joined the committee in 2016 as a member and I have served as co-chair since the end of 2016.
+I joined the committee in 2016 as a member, serving as chair and then later co-chair.

 ### [Django Developer Member](https://www.djangoproject.com/foundation/developer-members/)
 {:.my-4}